tagazok/my-workshops/custom-vision/tutorial.md

 <div class="box assignment">
-  Move the project Id, Iteration name and prediction key to the local.settings.json file.
+  Move the project Id, Iteration name and prediction key to the local.settings.json file.<br />
+  Test your project using the swa CLI to make sure everyting works
 </div>

+### Publish your sensitive information to Azure

+There is two ways to create settings for your project.
+You can go to your project in the `Azure Portal` or you can do it directly from `VSCode` using the <a href="https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps" target="_blank">Static Web Apps extension</a>.

+### Deploy your project

 --sep--
 ---